 I breathed in the cool, damp air of that early September morning and a flood of memories overwhelmed me.
-I let them overwhelm me like they did every day.
-But now they felt far more real because they were; I was here, at the moment my life changed forever.
+I let them overwhelm me like they did every single day, but now they were more than just memories; this was real.
+I was here again, where my life had changed forever.

 I glanced at the clock tower just across the campus, and my stomach lurched; I didn’t have much time.
 I hadn’t come all the way back to fail because of a few seconds.
-I sprinted across the campus, realising only now how large it actually was.
-By the time I reached the main road, I was panting badly; my 45-year-old body was badly out of shape, but that was no surprise; I hadn’t bothered to keep up my once-toned runner’s physique.
+I sprinted as best I could, and by the time I reached the main road, I was panting badly; my 45-year-old body was badly out of shape.
+I hadn’t bothered to keep up my once-toned runner’s physique.

 But that’ll all change now, I thought.
 I’ll get my family back.
 I’ll be able to keep fit again, because I’ll have someone to keep fit for.

-A squeal of tyres off to the right; my head snapped round.
+A child’s laugh.
+My head snapped round.
 There they were!
-I swallowed hard and couldn’t hide the smile that creased my face; my beautiful wife, as perfect as I remembered, pushing the buggy; our daughter, just three years old, with her 23 year old mother pushing her along to meet me – or, rather, the 25 year old version of me – for lunch.
+I swallowed hard and couldn’t hide the smile that creased my face; my beautiful wife, as perfect as I remembered, pushing the buggy that contained our daughter, just three years old, with her 23 year old mother pushing her along to meet me – or, rather, the 25 year old version of me – for lunch.
 If only she’d been a few second early, but that was Mel for you; always running late.